Interactive Line Editing

 CJ's Shell uses isocline's unified ic_readline() API for input, which provides:

-Inline Right Text: Some prompts may display additional information on the right side of the input line (configured by themes).
+Prompts can display additional information on the right side of the input line when you embed markup in RPS1/RPROMPT or inject text via PROMPT_COMMAND.

 Non-TTY Mode